Recovery is just a phone call away.

 Physical Symptoms

-• Withdrawal Symptoms: When the drug is not available, individuals experience severe withdrawal symptoms, including muscle pain, sweating, shaking, nausea, vomiting, diarrhea, and intense cravings.
+• Withdrawal Symptoms: When opioids become unavailable, you experience severe withdrawal symptoms, including muscle pain, sweating, shaking, nausea, vomiting, diarrhea, and intense cravings.

-• Tolerance: Over time, the body requires higher doses to achieve the same effect, leading to increased usage.
+• Tolerance: Over time, your body requires higher doses of opioids to achieve the same effect, leading to increased usage.

-• Drowsiness and Sedation: Frequent use results in significant drowsiness and lethargy, impairing daily activities.
+• Drowsiness and Sedation: Frequent opioid use results in significant drowsiness and lethargy, impairing daily activities and responsibilities.

-• Respiratory Issues: Opioids depress respiratory function, potentially leading to shallow or slowed breathing, which is life-threatening.
+• Respiratory Issues: Opioids depress respiratory function, leading to shallow or slowed breathing, which poses a life-threatening risk.

-• Gastrointestinal Disturbances: Chronic use often causes constipation and other digestive issues.
+• Gastrointestinal Disturbances: Chronic opioid use causes constipation and other digestive issues, impacting overall health and comfort.

 Psychological Symptoms

-• Anxiety and Depression: Addiction exacerbates mental health disorders, leading to heightened anxiety, depression, and mood swings.
+• Anxiety and Depression: Opioid addiction exacerbates mental health disorders, leading to heightened anxiety, depression, and mood swings.

-• Euphoria: While initially providing a sense of euphoria, opioids lead to a diminished sense of pleasure from other activities.
+• Euphoria: While opioids initially provide a sense of euphoria, they diminish your ability to experience pleasure from other activities.

-• Cognitive Impairment: Chronic use impairs cognitive functions, leading to poor judgment, memory issues, and difficulty concentrating.
+• Cognitive Impairment: Chronic opioid use impairs cognitive functions, resulting in poor judgment, memory issues, and difficulty concentrating.

 Behavioral Symptoms